 Dulse has been enjoying a revival in kitchens around the globe in recent years – dubbed ‘the next kale’ and used as ‘vegan bacon’ due to its naturally smoky flavour.

-Dulse is a nutritious sea vegetable that has traditionally been used as a natural remedy for scurvy, goiter and overall malnutrition.
-With its renewed popularity, we are rediscovering this uniquely delicious and versatile sea vegetable, which can be purchased as both dulse flakes and dulse leaves for convenience.
+Dulse has earned it’s credentials as a ‘superfood’ due to its dense nutrient content.
+In years past, people would use Atlantic Dulse as a natural remedy for scurvy, goiter and overall malnutrition.
+With its renewed popularity, we are rediscovering this uniquely delicious and versatile sea vegetable, which can be purchased as both dulse flakes or leaves for convenience.

 Depending on how it is prepared, the taste and texture of dulse can vary.
 Eaten on its own, it is quite salty, so when cooked with other ingredients it adds seasoning and an umami depth of flavour.